mbakker7/timml/README.md

     import timml.timmltest

 An example model is imported and a contour plot is shown.
-When this is run from the regular Python prompt (not IPython), the contour plot does not appear.
+When this is run from the regular Python prompt (not IPython), the model is created and solved but the contour plot is probably not shown (depending on your default settings of matplotlib).

 ## Documentation

 * The manual is available from the docs directory or can be viewed [here](https://github.com/mbakker7/timml/blob/master/docs/timml.pdf).
-Once you click on this link, you can click on the [Raw] button to download the pdf file if you so wish.
+Once you click on this link, you can click on the [Raw] button to download the pdf file.
-* Example Notebooks are available from the notebooks directory
+* Example Notebooks are available from the git repository.